What’s A Khipu?

 UR166

-Drawing of B-8715, by Leland Locke from his book from 1926 - Demonstrating his discovery of a base 10 sums in the khipu.
-This khipu is not presently listed in the Harvard Khipu Database:
+Khipu centerfold of B-8715, by Leland Locke from his book, demonstrating his discovery of a base 10 sums in the khipu by analyzing top cords vs bottom cord sums.
+This khipu is not presently listed in any database:

 UR166